paymentwall/paymentwall-android-sdk/Plugin/CardScanner/README.md

 ### Eclipse
 Extract paymentwall-card-scanner.zip and import the project into your workspace.
 Add it as your main project's dependency.

-Then you are good to use card scanner function in Credit payment page.
+Then you are good to use card scanner function in Credit Card payment page.